Bawdsey

 The World War Two defences constructed around Bawdsey Point have been documented.
 They included a number of pillboxes, landmines and flame fougasse installations.
 The beaches were protected with extensive barriers of scaffolding.

-Bawdsey Cliff SSSI
+Saint Mary's church is a grade II* listed building.
+Originally dating from the 14th century, but was greatly rebuilt after 1842 when the church was largely burnt as a result of fireworks being the let off of from the tower on 5th November.

+Ecological importance

+Bawdsey is located on the northern bank of the Deben Estuary where it reaches the North Sea.
+It is adjacent to two Sites of Special Scientific Interest: